cantstopcoding/ten_best_books/notes.md

 - user sees list of 10 greatest books
-- user is asked which book they want to see the summary of
+- user is asked which book they want to see a summary of
+- user sees summary of the book

+Classes
+    - Book
+    - CLI
+    - Scraper